 What Does it Mean to Have a Personality Disorder?

-- Some personality traits may be passed on to a child through his or her parents.
-These traits that are inherited are considered to make up an individual’s temperament.
+- Some personality traits are passed onto a child through his or her parents.
+These inherited traits makeup an individual’s temperament.

-The mix of genetic and environmental influences are often thought to be the cause of a personality disorder.
-An individual’s genes may make them vulnerable to developing a personality disorder, and a life situation or traumatic event may trigger the actual development (Hopwood et al., 2011).
+The mix of these influences are often thought to be the cause of a personality disorder.
+A person’s genes may make them vulnerable to developing a personality disorder.
+A life situation or traumatic event may trigger the actual development of a personality disorder.

-Personality disorders are characterized by persistent behavioral problems often associated with personal, social, and occupational disruption.
-An individual diagnosed with a personality disorder may experience unhealthy coping skills, leading to personal problems that may increase anxiety, distress, or depression (Choi-Kain, 2016).
+Personality disorders are often characterized by constant behavioral problems.
+An individual diagnosed with a personality disorder may experience unhealthy coping skills.
+Unhealthy coping skills may lead to personal problems which then increases anxiety, distress or depression.

 - Intense, rapid changes in mood and affect

 - Destructive and self-harming behavior

 How We Diagnose Personality Disorders

 Here at Fairmount, a comprehensive assessment is completed with each patient upon intake.
 The assessment include questions about an individual’s psychiatric and medical history, family history, functioning at school and work, stressful or traumatic life experiences, and social and intimate relationships.
 Information is also collected from collateral informants such as parents or partners.
 From these first initial steps, we begin our diagnosis.

 Although each personality disorder has its own set of diagnostic criteria, the DSM-5 (American Psychiatric Association, 2013) states that the diagnosis of a personality disorder includes long-term marked deviation from cultural expectations that leads to significant distress or impairment in at least two of these areas: